 Overview This section describes the requirements and main components of IONA's Tivoli integration.
-This section includes the following:
+This section includes the following topics:

-• "IONA requirements".
+"IONA requirements".

 "Tivoli requirements".

-• "Main components"
+"Main components".

-"IONA Tivoli resource model"
+"IONA Tivoli resource model".

-"IONA Tivoli task library".
+• "IONA Tivoli task library".

-• "Integration and setup utilities".
+"Integration and setup utilities".

 "Example IONA Tivoli deployment".

 IONA requirements IONA's Artix and Orbix products are fully integrated with IBM Tivoli.
 You must have at least one of the following installed:

-• Artix 2.0.1
+• Artix 2.0.1 or higher.

-• Orbix 6.1
+Orbix 6.1 or higher.

+Tiveli vervivemente IONAIs products are fully integrated with IDM Tiveli Management

 Tivoli requirements IONA's products are fully integrated with IBM Tivoli Management Framework and IBM Tivoli Monitoring.

 To use the IONA Tivoli integration, you must have at least the following versions installed:

 IBM Tivoli Management Framework 4.1 or higher.

 • IBM Tivoli Monitoring 5.1.1 (Fix Pack 04) or higher.

-Main components The IONA Tivoli integration contains three main parts:
+Main components The IONA Tivoli integration package contains three main parts:

-- A Tivoli Monitoring resource model.
+• A Tivoli Monitoring resource model.

 A Tivoli task library.

 Integration and setup utilities.

 IONA Tivoli resource model For an introduction to Tivoli resource models, see the IBM Tivoli Monitoring User Guide.
-The IONA Tivoli resource model enables Tivoli to track key attributes of Artix services and customer-built servers that are based on Artix.
+The IONA Tivoli resource model enables Tivoli to track key attributes of Artix and Orbix services and customer-built servers that are based on Artix and Orbix.
 These attributes include: Server liveness.
 Number of incoming invocations received by the server.
 Maximum, average, and minimum response times of the server.
 The resource model defines events that fire when a server's liveness cannot be verified, or when any of the other attribute values go beyond thresholds that can be set by the user.
-The IONA Tivoli resource model is described in detail in Appendix A. IONA Tivoli task library The IONA Tivoli task library contains a set of tasks that can be used to configure and perform self-checking on the configuration of the Tivoli integration.
+The IONA Tivoli resource model is described in detail in Appendix A. IONA Tivoli task library The IONA Tivoli task library contains a set of tasks that can be used to configure and check the IONA Tivoli integration.
 This task library can also be used to start, stop, or restart monitored servers.
 It can also be extended to perform any number of actions on a monitored server.
 These actions can be performed automatically as a result of receiving an event.
 For example, if an event fires to indicate that a server is no longer alive, you can configure Tivoli to use the IONA Tivoli task library to issue a restart for that server.
 Integration and setup utilities Both the IONA Tivoli resource model and task library must be installed and configured to work correctly.
-The IONA Tivoli Integration package contains a number of setup utilities that help you achieve this task.
+The IONA Tivoli integration package contains a number of setup utilities that help you achieve this task.
 These utilities are described in detail in "Configuring your Tivoli Environment" on page 19.
 Example IONA Tivoli deployment The high-level overview in Figure 2 shows a typical deployment of an IONA Tivoli integration.
-This deployment is explained as follows: 1.
-The IONA resource model and task library are installed on the Tivoli region server.
-2. The administrator customizes a monitoring profile based on the IONA Tivoli resource model.
+This deployment is explained as follows: The IONA Tivoli resource model and task library are installed on the Tivoli region server.
+The administrator customizes a monitoring profile based on the IONA Tivoli resource model.
+The monitoring profile is distributed through the gateways to each of the Tivoli endpoints (managed hosts).
+In this example, there are three Tivoli endpoints-two based on Windows, and one on Solaris.

-- 3. The profile is distributed through the gateways to each of the Tivoli endpoints (managed hosts).
-In this example, there are three Tivoli endpoints-two based on Windows, and one on Solaris. - 4.
-The profile will execute inside the Tivoli Monitoring Agent, periodically checking the status and response times of your IONA services and IONA-based applications.
+4. The monitoring profile executes inside the Tivoli Monitoring Agent, periodically checking the status and response times of the IONA services and IONA-based applications.